MicrosoftDocs/cognitive-toolkit-docs/articles/How-to-Test.md

 Make sure you set up the Boost libraries and environment variables as well as the Boost test runner for Visual Studio.
 For instructions see [here](./Setup-CNTK-on-Windows.md#boost).

-Restart Visual Studio and goto to the 'Test --> Test Settings' menu.
+Restart Visual Studio and go to to the 'Test --> Test Settings' menu.
 There set the default processor architecture to x64 and uncheck the option 'Keep Test Execution Engine Running'.
 In the Test Explorer window select Group by Traits (next to the search field).
 After a rebuild you should see all unit tests in